Application for SEPTEMBER 2017 entry started on September 14th, 2016 and ended on November 30th, 2016.

 SEUT RA Fellowship : Type A and Type B (only for doctoral course student)

-Please read the information of the Department you wish to enroll carefully:
+Please read the information of the Department you wish to enroll carefully: Application Guideline to the Department of Systems Innovation List of Faculty Members (SYS) (The application period has not begun.)

 All applicants must apply for the Program through “T-cens” to do registration, on-line submission and so on.